 Since the mid 2000's the flow of new studio albums has slowed somewhat but Rich's well of inspiration rfemain strong.
 The picks from this period are Nest (2012) and Filaments (2015).
 Nest is possibly the quietest, most contemplative album he's ever made.
 The textures are varied - piano, lap steel guitar, field recordings, gongs and various drones - but the arrangements are minimal and the music's stillness becomes utterly bewitching with repeated listens.
 By contrast, Filaments has a denser sound and more kinetic melodies.
 Here he revisits the bubbling arpeggios of the 70's Berlin school ambient in his own distinctive way.
 Many of his electro-acoustic signatures are still there - morphing liquid harmonies, crying siren-like vocals from his lap steel guitar, spare piano, blurry colours and lots of space.

 Robert Rich's complete discography is considerably bigger than the albums reviewed above.
-If you're ready to dig deeper his late 2000's albums with UK artist Ian Boddy are worth checking out, as are the seven volume Live Archive series he released in 2009 and spanning various performances from the previous 20 years.
+If you're ready to dig deeper his late 2000's albums with UK artist Ian Boddy are worth checking out, as are the seven volume Live Archive series he released in 2009 which spans various performances from the previous 20 years.